-If you iPhone gets stuck in Recovery mode, restoring iPhone will be an effective way to fix the error.
-Actually, many iOS problems can be fixed by restoring iPhone to factory settings or from a backup, however, you may run into the iPhone restore error when you try to restore from an iTunes backup on your computer.
+When your iPhone gets stuck in Recovery mode, restoring iPhone is a straightforward way to fix the error.
+Actually, many iOS problems can be fixed by restoring iPhone to factory settings or from a backup.
+However, an iPhone restore error may appear when you’re trying to restore from an iTunes backup on your computer.
 This will undoubtedly cause a lot of hassles, and you won’t be able to use your iPhone until the error is resolved.

 Don’t worry.
-It is an common issue among Apple users.
-In this article, we’re going to show you some of the common iPhone won’t restore problems as well as the effective solutions to get rid of the issues.
+It is a common issue among Apple users.
+In this article, we’re going to show you some of the common “iPhone won’t restore” problems as well as the effective solutions to get rid of the issues.
 Also, you will learn the best alternative method to restore iPhone from backup without iTunes/iCloud.

 - Common iPhone Not Restoring Errors